AlexWills37/Dumpling-Manatee-Simulation/Documentation/Water.md

 ## Fish
-The fish use a model created by Devin Gregg, and a script from the [Simple Boids asset by Nick Veselov](https://assetstore.unity.com/packages/3d/characters/animals/simple-boids-flocks-of-birds-fish-and-insects-164188).
+The fish use a model created by Devin Gregg, and a script from Riley Wood.
+Documentation on the fish can be found [here](./Fish.md).